cairait/p4frontend/readme.md

 ## Project Description

 My fourth project is dedicated to using the Python and Django skills I learned over the past two weeks.
 I will be making a to-do app.
-It will allow the user to create, update, and delete a task.
+It will allow the user to login, choose a category for their to-do item, and create, update, and delete an item.

 ## Google Sheet